 Electric vehicles and hybrids have been incorporated into the airport fleet.

-Tenants are offered incentives to use alternative fuel and there is a natural gas fueling station on the airport.
+Tenants are offered incentives to use alternative fuel.
+A natural gas fueling station is located at the airport.

 Use of Technology